 Clearing of natural vegetation shall be limited to what is necessary for the construction, operation and maintenance of the Large-Scale Ground-Mounted Solar Electric Installation or otherwise prescribed by applicable laws, regulations, and bylaws.
 Such installations shall not occur on any slopes greater than 15% in order to minimize erosion.
-All facilities must be located at least 100 feet from any wetland orPriority Habitat Area as delineated in accordance with the Massachusetts Endangered Species Act regulations at 321CMR 10.00 or successor regulation.
+All facilities must be located at least 100 feet from any wetland, Priority Habitat Area-.